 How do I request to see a book?

-After you have registered to be a researcher, you may fill out a call slip.
-Books are paged three times a day, 8:00 a.m., 12 p.m., and 3:00 p.m.
-There is no paging on Saturdays.
+Books are paged three times a day, 8:30 a.m., 11:30 p.m., and 2:30 p.m.
 Your books are stored in a locked cabinet after they are paged.
 You may look at only one book at a time, you must ask the staff member at the front desk for the book, and he/she will bring it for you after you put away everything but a notebook, pencil, and/or laptop.